Michigan governor closes indoor bars, allows to-go cocktails

-Bars won’t have to close down completely, according to an new executive order, and the Upper Peninsula and much of northern Michigan are not subject to the order due to low numbers of reported COVID-19 virus cases.
+Bars won’t have to close down completely under Whitmer’s new executive order, and taverns in the Upper Peninsula and much of northern Michigan are not subject to the mandate due to low numbers of reported COVID-19 virus cases in those areas.
 All bars may still keep open their outdoor patios.
 The order takes effect at 11 p.m.
 Wednesday.

-In East Lansing, an outbreak tied to a large brew pub near Michigan State University has spread to about 140 people from a dozen counties, according to Ingham County health officer Linda Vail.
-She said most of the cases have involved younger adults, but some who have caught the virus from bar patrons are older at higher risk for severe illness.
+An outbreak tied to a large brewpub in East Lansing near Michigan State University has spread to about 140 people from a dozen counties, according to Ingham County health officer Linda Vail.
+She said most of the cases have involved younger adults, but some who have caught the virus from bar patrons are older and therefore at higher risk for severe illness.

 Whitmer said in a news release that the outbreak tied to Harper’s Brewpub is not an isolated incident, and her order covers the state’s largest cities, including Detroit, Lansing and Grand Rapids.
 Upticks in COVID-19 cases have been seen in other bars in Michigan and other states such as Florida and Texas.

-Michigan’s new cocktails-to-go law allows bars and restaurants to provide carry out and deliver cocktails to homes.
-It also allows local governments to determine “social districts” for people to consume alcoholic drinks from bars and restaurants in designated outside areas.
+Michigan’s new cocktails-to-go law allows bars and restaurants to provide takeout and delivery of cocktails.
+It also allows local governments to determine “social districts” for people to consume alcoholic drinks from bars and restaurants in designated outdoor areas.

+The Michigan Licensed Beverage Association, which represents some 8,500 businesses, welcomed the cocktails-to-go legislation but expressed dismay at Whitmer’s new order.

+“The governor has effectively hurt every local small-town bar in the state — establishments that aren’t the bad actors,” Executive Director Scott Ellis said in a news release.
+“Instead of focusing on problem bars or problem areas, she’s going to kill businesses that are abiding by all of the rules and still struggling to survive.”

 Restaurants and bars in the state closed dine-in services shortly before St. Patrick’s Day at Whitmer’s order and started reopening in northern Michigan on May 22.
 The rest of the state reopened indoor services on June 8.